 Based on the growing body of research, it’s true that CBD oil is safe to use in most circumstances.
-It's also true that there are no known reports of CBD overdoses or deadly complications, even when taken in very high doses.
+It's also true that there are no known reports of CBD overdoses or deadly complications.

 But the possible risk of interaction with other pharmaceuticals can indeed pose a danger, yet this is rarely discussed in the popular literature.
-Longtime CBD advocates might be surprised to find out about the hepatic drug interactions now linked to CBD consumption.
+Longtime CBD advocates might be surprised to learn about the hepatic drug interactions linked to CBD consumption.

-Before getting into the nitty-gritty of CBD drug interactions, it’s critical to understand how the human body processes CBD and most medicines in the first place.
+Before getting into the nitty-gritty of CBD drug interactions, it’s necessary to understand how the human body processes CBD and most medicines in the first place.

 Many of the potential health benefits of cannabinoids like CBD are, in part, thanks to the way they are broken down for absorption into the rest of the body.
 This is done through a process called "metabolization," which takes place in the liver.

 When you take CBD orally, it processes in the same way as many other drugs.
 Cannabidiol enters into the digestive tract and is slowly absorbed through the stomach lining into the hepatic portal system.
-This term may sound like something straight out of Star Trek, yet it's a system of veins connecting the stomach to the liver that also acts as one of the body’s filter systems.
+This term may sound like something straight out of Star Trek.
+However, it's a system of veins connecting the stomach to the liver that also acts as one of the body’s filters.

 Most drugs have relatively low bioavailability, so only a small percentage passes through this portal into the liver.
 Anything that ends up there is metabolized and turned into a host of other substances with different molecular structures, called metabolites.